La Guerra di Troja (1961)

-a.k.a The Trojan Horse (USA)
+The Trojan Horse (1961)

 The Film

-The city of Troy has been under seige for 9 years by Greek forced, seeking to avenge the kidnapping of Helen by Trojan prince Paris.
+The city of Troy has been under seige for 9 years by Greek forces, seeking to avenge the kidnapping of Helen by Trojan prince Paris.
 Hector has just been slain by Achilles.
 In the city, the bold warrior Aeneas (Steve Reeves) is highly respected by the Trojan forces and the people, and thus hated by Paris, a divide that threatens to tear the city apart.
 The Trojan King insists on travelling to the Greek camp to pay his respects to his dead son, Aeneas defies orders and accompanies him, earning the respect of the Greeks.
 While Aeneas is dispatched to Troy's allies to seek re-enforcements, Paris makes a truce deal with the Greeks and provides them with a large supply of wood as part of the bargaining...

-Based on the classic legends surrounding Troy, the film is set in the final year of the battle, beginning just after the death of Hector.
-It remains suitably close to the original tale and in keeping with the Historical Epic theme of the film, the script avoids any mention of Gods and Mythical Heros (except in character's dialogue of course), presenting the story as straight forward historical fact.
-Interestingly, compared to other adaptations of the tale, the focus here is almost entirely on the Trojans, with the character of Aeneas brought into the forefront as the hero, when he is usually portrayed as a minor figure.
-In sharp contrast to the Peplums of the same era there is no 'good' and 'evil' here, Paris is the only real 'bad guy' and he is presented more as a neurotic narcissist who cares not that his lusty actions have lead to such death and distruction.
+Based on the classic legends surrounding Troy, the film is set in the final year of the battle beginning just after the death of Hector and keeps pretty closely to the documented legends.
+In keeping with the Historical Epic theme of the film, the script avoids any mention of Gods and Mythical Heros (except in character's dialogue of course), presenting the story as straight forward historical fact.
+Interestingly, compared to other adaptations of the tale, the focus here is almost entirely on the Trojans, with the usually minor character of Aeneas brought into the forefront as the hero, almost certainly because he is one of the only Trojan characters to survive the film (and Steve Reeves could never die in a Peplum).

+In contrast to the Traditional Peplums of the same era there is no 'good' and 'evil' here, Paris is the only real 'bad guy' and rather than a villian, he is presented as a neurotic narcissist who cares not that his lusty actions have lead to such death and distruction.
 Greek figures like Ulysses and Achilles are presented in a rather neutral fashion - both honourable men, who happen to be on the opposing side to our hero.

-The script makes for an effective movie, retaining a good pace and not padding out the run-time to unnecessarily epic lengths.
-However this also means that we lose a lot of potential characterisation, particularly of the Greeks, and many interesting elements from the real legend are absent here.
-Fortunately the filmmakers realised the true reason why people watch these films, and the majority of the second half of the movie consists of epic battles and fight scenes, building up to the inevitable climax which works well.
+The script as a whole makes for an effective movie, retaining a good pace and not padding out the run-time to unnecessarily epic lengths.
+However this also means that we lose a lot of potential characterisation, particularly of the Greeks and many interesting elements from the written legends are absent here.
+Fortunately the filmmakers realised the true reason why people watch these films and the majority of the second half of the movie consists of epic battles and fight scenes, building up to the inevitable climax which works well.

 As usual Steve Reeves takes the lead role, the musclebound American actor has regrown his Hercules beard this time around and we get another typically strong performance from him in a more dialogue based role than normal.
 Fellow American John Drew Barrymore is cast as the intellegent Ulysses, a relatively minor role for an imported actor to play, it suggests that the producers considered giving the film an Odessy inspired sequel.
 Warner Bentivegna gives a very effectively dislikable performance as Paris, while Nello Pazzafini and Mimmo Palmara should be instantly recognisable to fans of the Peplum and Spaghetti Westerns.